WWAOS

 Picture

-WWAOS is based at The Cecil Hepworth Playhouse, Walton on Thames, where our performances are staged and where most of our rehearsals take place.
-The Society was formed in 1925 and, apart from the war years, has staged productions every year and now has over 150 to its credit.
+WWAOS is an award winning Amateur Musical Society based at the Cecil Hepworth Playhouse, Walton on Thames, where our performances are staged and where most of our rehearsals take place.
+The Society was formed in 1925 and, apart from the war years, has staged productions every year and now has over 175 to its credit.

 We are a friendly and enthusiastic society, performing two main musical shows each year plus Music Hall and Compilation shows.